libriscv/libriscv/README.md

 ### Read-write arena

 The read-write arena simplifies memory operations immediately outside of the loaded ELF, leaving the heap unprotectable.
-If page protections are needed, allocate pages outside of the arena memory area and apply protections to them.
+If page protections are needed, pages can still be allocated outside of the arena memory area, and there page protections will apply as normal.

 ### Multiprocessing